RaschidJFR/ircc-rag/README.md

-## IRCC RAG Chatbot
+## IRCC Chatbot (RAG)
-This is a work in progress of a chatbot to answer immigration questions by accessing [Immigration, Refugees and Citizenship Canada (IRCC)](https://ircc.canada.ca/) official online documentation.
+This is work in progress of a **chatbot** designed to answer immigration-related questions about [Immigration, Refugees and Citizenship Canada (IRCC)](https://ircc.canada.ca/).
+The chatbot uses a method called Retrieval Augmented Generation (RAG) to access official IRCC documentation online and provide accurate responses based on that information.

+Currently, the bot is run from the command line.

+**Prerequisites:**
+1. A running [MongoDB](https://www.mongodb.com/) instance to store the vectorized data.
+2. An [OpenAI API key](https://platform.openai.com/api-keys) with access to `gpt-4o-mini` and `text-embedding-3-small`.

-**Getting Started**
+**Getting Started:**

 1. Install dependencies: `npm install`
 2. Populate the `.env`file (see [`.env.example`](./.env.example))